dfsw/Just-Natural-Expansion/README.md

 This story add-on layers an occult mystery over your Cookie Clicker run: riddles to solve, ciphers to break, puzzles to test your wits, and secret rites to perform—**all inside the world you’re already playing**.

 ### What to expect *(spoiler-free)*
-- **Diegetic puzzles:** Clues arrive in-world and puzzles are solved in game, no seperated gameplay or isolated minigames, just careful observation and precise actions.
+- **Diegetic puzzles:** Clues arrive in-world and puzzles are solved in game, no separated gameplay or isolated minigames, just careful observation and precise actions.
 - **Escalating difficulty:** As the story unfolds, puzzles grow sharper and more demanding.
 Some will click; others will test your patience.
 - **Intrigue and mystery:** Early nudges become hard asks.
 Your cover tightens; your choices start to matter.
 - **Unfolding lore:** The signs, taboos, and symbols of an ancient and mystical Order emerge piece by piece, if you’re paying attention.